There are not alot of hotels in San Salvador Bahamas.

 Club Med offers diving packages also and the boats I saw looked very nice and roomy.
 The beach there is supposed to be a beautiful 2 miles stretch of powder white sand.
 From what I have read, guests there are predominantly French.
-You can read about it on the website for Club Med.
-You can check the reviews on our partner's website here and Debbie's Caribbean Resort Reviews.
+You can read all about the Club Med Resort here.
+You can check the reviews on TripAdvisor here.

 Whichever one you choose, I hope you have a great time.

 Want to stay down longer and improve your buoyancy control and other diving skills?
 Our free report "Increase Your Bottom Time" along with our practical, weekly actionable tips will have you looking like a seasoned diver in no time.
 So come join us and see improvement on your very next dive!

 (Click on the photo to join us now!)